 - Divide clients into different privilege levels.
-Some clients should get access to receiving copies of screen contents, manipulating the clipboard, or receiving global keyboard input; others don’t even get to use the GPU or create multiple windows.
+Some clients should get access to receiving copies of screen contents, manipulating the clipboard, or tampering with global keyboard input; others don’t even get to use the GPU or create multiple windows.

 - Move the WM INSIDE the Server Process and give it access to an API with more advanced- and privileged- features than what is offered over the protocol.
 This cuts down on protocol complexity, and removes a number of intractable synchronisation problems.